eye-wave/n/README.md

 # just build
 ```

-to speedup your workflow even more, you can chain as many `tasks / targets / scripts / commands` as you want.
+To speedup your workflow even more, you can chain as many `tasks / targets / scripts / commands` as you want.

 `ru f l` will execute the following commands, one after the other:
 ```bash